cryptsetup-reencrypt - Man Page

 --key-size, -s bits

-Sets key size in bits.
+LUKS2: Provide current key size in bits.
 The argument has to be a multiple of 8.
-The possible key-sizes are limited by the cipher and mode used.
+Useful when specifying the size of the current volume key when no keyslot is active.

 --key-slot, -S <0-N>

-For reencryption mode it selects specific keyslot (and passphrase) that can be used to unlock new volume key.
-If used all other keyslots get removed after reencryption operation is finished.
+For reencryption mode, it selects a specific keyslot (and passphrase) that can be used to unlock the new volume key.
+If used, all other keyslots get removed after the reencryption operation is finished.

 --keyslot-cipher <cipher-spec>